 GRATITUDE & BENEVOLENCE

-Aware that the Sikhs were religiously averse to smoking, he would quickly stub his cigarette if he noticed any of them approaching him.
-While he prescribed a vegetarian diet to his disciples, he allowed those from West Bengal to occasionally eat fish as it was their staple food.
+Knowing that Sikhs were religiously averse to smoking, he would quickly stub his cigarette if he saw any of them approaching him.
+While he prescribed a vegetarian diet, he allowed those from West Bengal to eat fish occasionally as it was their staple food.
 Even though he advised abstinence from alcohol since it was a downer, he did not abandon devotees like Billu ji, who was unsuccessful in giving up alcohol despite several genuine attempts.
-However, he did not allow his devotees or disciples to come to the sthan in a state of drunkenness.
-Those who ventured knowingly had to face the ire of guru avelna.
+However, he did not permit his devotees or disciples to enter the sthan while inebriated.
+Those who knowingly ventured had to face the wrath of guru avelna.

 Although the mahaguru was flexible in his ways,

 Within the confines of social tradition, he was an out-of-the-box thinker.
 He opposed dowry because he considered giving away a daughter in marriage or kanyadaan among the higher forms of seva.
 Quite often, he alone, and sometimes with his disciples, contributed to bridal trousseaux to save the bride’s father from being staved off his lifelong earnings.